Best Credit Card Signup Bonuses for September 2020

 - You and companion must be in same class, on same flight.

-Ink Business Preferred Card from Chase: 80,000 Ultimate Rewards Points
+Ink Business Preferred Card: 100,000 Ultimate Rewards Points

-Earn 80,000 Ultimate Rewards points with the Ink Business Preferred Card from Chase when you spend $5,000 in the first three months of card membership.
+Earn 100,000 Ultimate Rewards points with the Ink Business Preferred Card from Chase when you spend $5,000 in the first three months of card membership.
 This card comes with some great spending bonuses, like 3 points per dollar spent on the first $150,000 in travel, shipping services, social media advertising, and internet, cable and phone services.
 Once you have your points, you can transfer to over a dozen transfer partners at a 1:1 ratio, like Hyatt, Marriott, Southwest Airlines, United Airlines and British Airlines.
-Our travel editor Mark recently used some of his Ultimate Rewards points to take a $20,000 vacation to Australia for next to nothing.
+Our travel editor Mark recently used some of his Ultimate Rewards points to take a $60,000 Luxury Honeymoon to 5 Countries for $2,500.

 Value: 2.2 cents per point, or $1,760 for the sign up bonus. $95 annual fee.